xuelingyi/SLRfinder/README.md

 saveRDS(data_all, "data_all.rds")
 ```

-**Step2.2 identify candidate SLRs and plot the results**
+**Step2.2 Identify candidate SLRs and plot the results**

 If sex information is known, the LD clusters will be filtered and only clusters having <10% misplaced sexes among all samples of known sexes will be retained and plotted (**mydata_sexg.pdf**).

-Candidate LD clusters will also be identified based on rankings of default four criteria parameters:
+Candidate LD clusters will also be identified based on rankings of the default four criteria parameters:

 1. nSNPs: the number of SNPs in this cluster.
 The true SLR cluster should have more SNPs.
 2. R2: the correlation coefficient between heterozygosity and PC1 scores.
 The true SLR cluster should have a higher R2.
+3. chi2: the chi-square value in the goodness of fit test on the even split of individuals into two clusters in each population.
+The true SLR cluster should have an even split of individuals into the two clusters representing males and females, thus a smaller chi2 (not different from the null expectation).
-3. Dext_var: on the heterozygosity~PC1 plot, the Euclidean distance between each dot and its closer corner (bottom-left or top-right) divided by half of the distance between the corners.
+4. Dext_var: on the heterozygosity~PC1 plot, the Euclidean distance between each dot and its closer corner (bottom-left or top-right) divided by half of the distance between the corners.
 The true SLR cluster should have a small variance of this distance (i.e., dense clustering).

-4. chi2: the chi-square value in the goodness of fit test on the even split of individuals into two clusters in each population.
-The true SLR cluster should have an even split of individuals into the two clusters representing males and females, thus a smaller chi2 (not different from the null expectation).
+This step can be rerun on the processed data file (**data_all.rds**) using different ranks that might get better results than default.

 The script will write out data of the candidate regions (**cand_regions.rds**, **mydata_can.csv**) in the dataset/parameter folder and plotted the results (**mydata_LD0.85cl20.pdf**).